Plushtoast/dsa5-foundryVTT-wiki/FAQ.md

 ## How can I get immediate support?
 Please leave an issue on [Github](https://github.com/Plushtoast/dsa5-foundryVTT/issues) or join the [Foundry VTT's Discord Server](https://discord.gg/foundryvtt) and check out the ulisses-dsa channel.

+## My weapons don't show on the character sheet
+Make sure you are looking at the equipment tab, not the combat tab.
+Weapons only show up on the combat tab, if you actually equip them (like take them into your hands).